 Hydro One is authorized to issue an unlimited number of common shares.
-The amount and timing of any dividends payable by Hydro One is at the discretion of the Hydro One Board of Directors (Board) and is established on the basis of Hydro One's results of operations, maintenance of its deemed regulatory capital structure, financial condition, cash requirements, the satisfaction of solvency tests imposed by corporate laws for the declaration and payment of dividends and other factors that the Board may consider relevant.
-At May 4, 2023, Hydro One had 142,239 issued and outstanding common shares.
+The amount and timing of any dividends payable by Hydro One is at the discretion of the Hydro One's Board of Directors (Board) and is established on the basis of Hydro One's results of OM&A of its deemed regulatory capital structure, financial condition, cash requirements, the satisfaction of solvency tests imposed by corporate laws for the declaration and payment of dividends and other factors that the Board may consider relevant.
+As at August 8, 2023, Hydro One had 142,239 issued and outstanding common shares.

 The Company is authorized to issue an unlimited number of preferred shares, issuable in series.
-At May 4, 2023, the Company had no preferred shares issued and outstanding.
+At August 8, 2023, the Company had no preferred shares issued and outstanding.